-- 3.2 In accordance with International Auditing Standards (ISA260), Audit Scotland is obliged to report to those charged with the governance of the organisations matters which have arisen in the course of the audit. - 3.3 The attached reports from Audit Scotland outline their findings from the audit of the 2021/22 Common Good and Trust accounts.
+3.1 In accordance with International Auditing Standards (ISA260), Audit Scotland is obliged to report to those charged with the governance of the organisations matters which have arisen in the course of the audit.

-- 3.4 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
-For 2021/22, the Local Government Finance Circular 6/2022: Extension to Accounts Approval and Publication Dates for 2021-22 provided flexibility to this deadline, extending it to 30 November. - 3.5 Following their removal from the charities register, this audit report covers the final set of accounts for the Common Good Funds.
+- The attached ISA260 reports from Audit Scotland outline their findings from the audit of the 2021/22 Common Good and Trust accounts. - 3.3 Under the Local Authority Accounts (Scotland) Regulations 2014, the Council must meet to consider the Annual Accounts and aim to approve those accounts for signature no later than 30 September.
+For 2021/22, the Local Government Finance Circular 6/2022: Extension to Accounts Approval and Publication Dates for 2021-22 provided flexibility to this deadline, extending it to 30 November. - 3.4 Following their removal from the charities register, this audit report covers the final set of accounts for the Common Good Funds.

-- 1. Financial - The Annual Accounts demonstrate that the Council continues to operate the charities it controls within the resources available, and in line with the relevant legislation.

-- 2. HR & Organisational Development none

-- 3. Community/Council Planning none

-- 4. Legal - An audit opinion free from qualification demonstrates compliance with the relevant legislation and statutory accounting requirements.

-- 5. Property/Assets none

-- 6. Information Technology none

-- 7. Equality & Human Rights - The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+- 1. Financial The annual accounts demonstrate that the Council continues to operate the charities it controls within the resources available, and in line with the relevant legislation. - 2.
+HR & Organisational Development - none arising directly from this report. - 3.
+Community/Council Planning - none arising directly from this report. - 4.
+Legal - An audit opinion free from qualification demonstrates compliance with the relevant legislation and statutory accounting requirements. - 5.
+Property/Assets - none arising directly from this report. - 6.
+Information Technology - none arising directly from this report. - 7.
+Equality & Human Rights - The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
 No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report because it is for noting only.
-If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.

-- 8. Health & Safety none

-- 9. Procurement none

-- 10. Risk none

-- 11. Privacy Impact none
+If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website. - 8.
+Health & Safety - none arising directly from this report. - 9.
+Procurement - none arising directly from this report. - 10.
+Risk - none arising directly from this report. - 11.
+Privacy Impact - none arising directly from this report.

-- 12. Cosla Policy Position none

-- 13. Climate Risk none